Covered Services for Youth

 • Other State Funds: Covered

-• Pre-Authorization Required: No, unless youth gets service through EPSDT
+• Pre-Auth Required: No, unless youth gets service through EPSDT

 A doctor or nurse may give your youth medicine they need in a shot form.
 Injections may help people with long-term mental health conditions.
 They can lead to better results and consistent use.
 Sometimes injections are the best way to get certain medicines.